RV AC Capacitor Failure Symptoms in Tampa, FL

 1. Is the compressor attempting to start?

-• Yes: Check for humming or clicking sounds.
+• Yes: Check for cooling output.

-2. Is there a humming noise?
+2. Is there a bulge or leakage on the capacitor?

 • Yes: Replace the capacitor.